prof-awis/JavaScript/Guess-My-Number/guess-my-number.md

 Follow through to see how it works

-It will be a game that guesses a secret number between one and 20.
+It will be a game that you guess a number that compares it to a secret number between 1 and 20.

+If they equal then you win and it sets your high score.